chordify/redis-schema/README.md

     Redis.colonSep ["visitors", "statistics", Redis.toBS visitorId]
 ```

+This example is a bit silly because if you know `DateOfBirth` about your unregistered visitors,
+there's something very wrong.
+However, for demonstrational purposes, it'll suffice.

 Now we can get references to the individual fields with the specialised operator `:.`.

 ```haskell